-For most fly fishermen when someone mentions Tricos we think of the clouds of spinners in the air and clusters of Trico spinners all tangled together drifting along the surface of the stream.
+For most fly fishermen when someone mentions Tricos we think of the white clouds of tiny mayfly spinners in the air and clusters of spent Trico spinners all tangled together and drifting along the surface of the stream.
 Times like these can create a feeding frenzy for the trout and it is common to see the trout gulping in mouth fulls of tiny black and white spent mayflies.
 During this time the trout are usually on the move as they casually swim back and forth and left and right just under the surface feeding on the tiny spent morsels.

 Before the spinner-fall there is the emergence of the tiny Tricorythodes duns.
 I have read the male Trico duns hatch at night and molt into a spinner before dawn.
 While the female Tricorythodes emerge in the morning hours.
 The tiny Trico nymphs and emergers in the film are nearly impossible to see and often puzzle fishermen.
 The emergence of the female Trico duns is generally an early to mid-morning hatch depending on the water temperatures.
 The Tricorythodes female duns after hatching go off for a short while to molt before coming back over the water to mate.
 After mating the males fall spent on the water while the Trico females need to go and push out their tiny green eggs which turns their abdomens white in color.
 Finally, the female Tricos lay their eggs and fall spent on the river in great numbers.